MRU-MACO-1501-202204-002/laborials/laborial-11-debugging.md

 ## A Bit of Useful Physics You'll Need

-Projectile kinematics (a.k.a. the science of lobbing s**t at places) says that for a projectile launched on a flat surface, the flight-time (time in the air, until the projectile lands) satisfies the quadratic equation:
+Projectile kinematics (a.k.a. the science of lobbing s**t at far-away places) says that for a projectile launched on a flat surface, the flight-time (the time the projectile is in the air until it lands) satisfies the quadratic equation:

 > ½ *g t*<sup>2</sup> + *v* sin(*a*) *t* = 0
 >